edgexfoundry/edgex-docs/docs_src/microservices/device/Configuration.md

 !!! edgey "Edgex 3.0"
     For EdgeX 3.0 the **SecretStore** configuration has been removed from each service's configuration files.
 It has default values which can be overridden with environment variables.
 See the [SecretStore Overrides](../configuration/CommonEnvironmentVariables.md#secretstore-configuration-overrides) section for more details.

 All instances of Device Services running in secure mode require a `SecretStore` to be created for the service by the Security Services.
 See [Configuring Add-on Service](../../../security/Ch-Configuring-Add-On-Services) for details on configuring a `SecretStore` to be created for the Device Service.
-With the use of `Redis Pub/Sub` as the default EdgeX MessageBus all Device Services need the `redisdb` known secret added to their `SecretStore` so they can connect to the Secure EdgeX MessageBus.
+With the use of `MQTT` as the default EdgeX MessageBus all Device Services need the `postgres` known secret added to their `SecretStore` so they can connect to the Secure EdgeX MessageBus.
 See the [Secure MessageBus](../../../security/Ch-Secure-MessageBus) documentation for more details.

 Each Device Service also has detailed configuration to enable connection to it's exclusive `SecretStore`